 A separate and secure dedicated refrigerator is available to be used exclusively for stock and prescribed medicines requiring cold storage.
-It should be kept locked at all times.
+It should be kept in a locked room at all times.
 It should be cleaned and defrosted regularly.
 The temperature should be measured and recorded daily on a record sheet using a maximum/minimum thermometer.
 The normal range is 2-8 degrees C.